jbcodeforce/yarfba/docs/serverless/lambda.md

     ![](./images/lamba-env-lc.png){ width=800 }

-    * In **Init phase** Lambda creates or unfreezes an execution environment with the configured resources, downloads the code for the function and all the needed layers, initializes any extensions, initializes the runtime, and then runs the function’s initialization code.
+    * In the **Init phase** Lambda creates or unfreezes an execution environment with the configured resources, downloads the code for the function and all the needed layers, initializes any extensions, initializes the runtime, and then runs the function’s initialization code.
 After init, the environment is 'Warm'.
 The extension and runtime inits is part of the `cold start` (<1s).
-    * **Invoke phase** Lambda invokes the function handler.
+    * In the **Invoke phase** Lambda invokes the function handler.
 After the function runs to completion, Lambda prepares to handle another function invocation.
-    * **Shutdown phase:** Lambda shuts down the runtime, alerts the extensions to let them stop cleanly, and then removes the environment.
+    * During **Shutdown phase:** Lambda shuts down the runtime, alerts the extensions to let them stop cleanly, and then removes the environment.

 ???- Info "Lambda Extension"
     Lambda supports external and internal [extensions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-extensions.html).
 An external extension runs as an independent process in the execution environment and continues to run after the function invocation is fully processed.
 Can be used for logging, monitoring, integration...